Courage

 • Christine loves to give her retreats at retreat centers because they offer a quiet, welcoming, loving place to be wherever you are on your journey.
 The Mercy Centers at Auburn and Burlingame are known for their hospitality, good food, and beautiful outdoor grounds.

-• Yes, scholarships are offered.
-The retreat centers sponsor these retreats so please first go through the retreat center for a scholarship request.
-If they are unable to accomodate you, please email Retreat, Reflect, Renew.
+• Yes.
+The retreat centers sponsor these retreats.
+Go through them first with a scholarship request.
+If they are unable to accommodate you, please email Retreat, Reflect, Renew.

 Christine’s smile, faith-filled, humble spirit, and great sense of humor about her own life struggles made everyone feel comfortable in sharing personal stories and innermost thoughts during both small and large group discussions.
 Everyone left the retreat feeling renewed and encouraged to continue doing God’s work! — Michele K.